Eccentric Regularization: Minimizing Hyperspherical Energy without explicit projection: Autoencoder Experiments

-Details of network architectures and metaparameters are given in the Appendix.
+As far as possible, we try to use the same network structure and hyperparameters as \citep{tolstikhin2018wasserstein}, with the Adam optimizer \citep{kingma2015adam}, batch size 100, learning rate of $10^{-\text{ 4}}$ and weight decay of $10^{-\text{ 6}}$ (see Appendix for details).
 Each MNIST run takes approximately 3 hours on a GeForce GTX 1080 Ti; each CelebA run takes approximately 6 hours on one node of a V100 GPU.